Wellington (footballer, born 1992)

-Wellington Nascimento Carvalho (born 21 November 1992), known as Wellington, is a Brazilian football player who plays as a winger for Portuguese club Chaves.
+Wellington Nascimento Carvalho (born 21 November 1992), known as Wellington, is a Brazilian professional footballer who plays as a winger.

 Club career

 He made his professional debut in the Segunda Liga for Penafiel on 6 August 2016 in a game against Sporting Covilhã.

 On 19 June 2022, Wellington joined Saudi Arabian club Al-Arabi.

 On 2 July 2024, Wellington returned to Chaves.